From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Structure versus Parameter Learning

-\begin{boxedexample}[Structure learning via parameter learning] As an illustration of structure learning via parameter learning, we focus on DiffLog \cite{si2019difflog}.
+As an illustration of structure learning via parameter learning, we focus on DiffLog \cite{si2019difflog}.
 DiffLog expects the candidate clauses to be provided by the user.
-The user can either provide the rules she knows are useful or construct them by specifying the clause template and instantiating all rules that satisfy template \cite{metagol}.
+The user can either provide the rules she knows are useful or construct them by using a clause template and instantiating it \cite{metagol}..

 Given a set of positive examples, DiffLog proceeds by constructing \textit{derivation trees} for each example.
 Consider the problem of learning the connectivity relation over a graph.
 The input tuples (background knowledge in StarAI terminology) specify edges in a graph